KylahRC/PROG6221_POE_ChatBot_ST10435066/README.md

 **INSTRUCTIONS:**

-To ask about cyber security:
+Entering the program
-1) Launch program
+1) You will recive an introduction to the program
+2) You will meet CyberCat
+3) CyberCat will ask for your name
-2) Enter name using keyboard
+4) Type your prefered name using your keyboard
-3) Hit "Enter" using keyboard
+5) Hit "Enter" using your keyboard
+6) You will then be greeted with a menu
+     "1.
+Ask a question" (See Option 1)
+     "2.
+Pet the cat!"
+(See Option 2)
+     "3.
+Mute/Unmute the cat" (See Option 3)
+     "4.
+Exit" (See Option 4)

+Option 1: To ask about cyber security:
-4) Type "1" for option 1 (Ask a question) using keyboard
+1) Type "1" for option 1 (Ask a question) using keyboard
+2) Hit "Enter" using keyboard
+3) You will be asked to provide a Cyber security topic
+4) Type "list" using keyboard to access a list of keywords you are able to input
 5) Hit "Enter" using keyboard
-6) Type "list" using keyboard to access a list of keywords you are able to input
+6) Look over list and type using keyboard the keyword you wish to learn more about
 7) Hit "Enter" using keyboard
-8) Look over list and type using keyboard the keyword you wish to learn more about
-9) Hit "Enter" using keyboard
-10) Once the response is given, you will be asked the following "1.
+8) Once the response is given, you will be asked the following "1.
 Yes, explain in detail" (See Path 1)
     "2.
 Can I have another tip?"
 (See Path 2)
     "3.
 No, move to a new topic" (See Path 3)